Balbir-Lehto/Balbir-Lehto/README.md

 <b>Hi, I'm Balbir.
 I have embarked on a data analysis journey using various tools and languages to extract valuable insights from data.
 Using Excel, Tableau, Power BI, Python, R, and SQL, I am dedicated to transforming raw data into meaningful narratives and actionable recommendations.

-My proficiency in Excel allows me to handle complex data manipulation and analysis tasks, ensuring a meticulous approach to uncovering patterns and trends.
-With Tableau and Power BI, I specialize in creating dashboards and reports that facilitate data-driven decision-making.
+My skills in Excel allow me to perform data manipulation and analysis tasks uncovering patterns and trends.
+With Tableau and Power BI, I enjoy creating dashboards and reports that facilitate data-driven decision-making.

 I have updated my programming skills in Python and R to conduct analyses and visualisations.
 SQL enables me to efficiently query databases, ensuring access to critical information.